emily1618/Data-Portfolio/CHEATSHEET/README.md

   - An underfit model has high bias and low variance.
 - A model with high variance means it fits the training data very well but does a poor job predicting the testing data.
 It other words, it memorizes the training data very well and is not able to predict the test data due to low generalization.
 Over fit
-  - An overfit model means it has high variance (unsable due to small variation) and low bias (hard to work with new data).
+  - An overfit model means it has high variance (unstable due to small variation) and low bias (hard to work with new data).
   - Capture too much noise.
-Solving for one specific incident intead of general solution
+Solving for one specific incident instead of the general solution
   - Checking for overfitting.
-If score is close, may not be a case of overfitting
+If the score is close, may not be a case of overfitting
   - ```print('Training set score: {:.4f}'.format(clf.score(X_train, y_train)))

 print('Test set score: {:.4f}'.format(clf.score(X_test, y_test)))```
   - ![fit](https://user-images.githubusercontent.com/62857660/155050192-fa6ff06c-5271-43a9-8054-cdb5464b0404.jpg)

- - This is an example of the bias - variance tradeoff in machine learning.
+ - This is an example of the bias-variance tradeoff in machine learning.
 A model with high variance has learned the training data very well but often cannot generalize to new points in the test set.
 On the other hand, a model with high bias has not learned the training data very well because it does not have enough complexity.
 This model will also not perform well on new points.

 #### Dimension Reduction